 There are easy, natural changes you can make in your life that will help with controlling anxiety.
 In this video, Dr Hagmeyer explains the 5 steps you can take to overcome your anxiety and get to the root cause.
 Feeling good again is within reach.

 Anxiety and Panic attacks video- 5 causes behind your anxiety and panic disorder

-So if you have been diagnosed with an anxiety disorder or panic disorder, I want you to realize that while at times you may think your only person suffering, what you should realize is that it is the most common type of psychological disorders that people suffer from.
+So, if you have been diagnosed with an anxiety disorder or panic disorder, I want you to realize that while at times you may think you are only person suffering, what you should realize is that it is the most common type of psychological disorders that people suffer from.

 The first area if you are experiencing anxiety, depression, panic disorders you want to consider is Sex Hormones- your sex hormones estrogen, progesterone, testosterone have influence brain and nerve function

 Women are twice as likely to suffer from panic disorder than men, and so if your a woman and you experience symptoms like an Alternating menstrual cycle lengths… meaning that your cycle is shorter than 24 or longer than 32, you have pain, cramping, heavy bleeding, acne, facial hair, hair loss, hot flashes and mood swings, you don’t have a period you have PCOS, endometriosis, fibroids,- these are all at the very root a hormonal imbalance and if you have these… and you have anxiety then there is a hormonal component to your anxiety that needs to further investigation.

 Due to this link between estrogen and serotonin, women are especially susceptible to mood disorders when they experience a sudden drop in estrogen levels (such as during pre menstruation) Some woman notice increased anxiety during during perimenopause and menopuase.